whosFritz/campusDual-ical-clone/README.md

 ## Supported Platforms

-- Calendar MacOS and iOS
+- Calendar MacOS and iOS:
-- Google Calendar (partially)
+  - if u add the calendar to iCloud, it will be synced, but u will be prompted to enter userid and hash on every new device which is connected to your iCloud account when openeing the calendar app

 ## Prerequisites for self hosting and development